achingbrain/uint8arrays/README.md

 Returns a new `Uint8Array` created from the passed string and interpreted as the passed encoding.

-Supports `utf8` and any of the [multiformats encodings](https://www.npmjs.com/package/multibase#supported-encodings-see-srcconstantsjs).
+Supports `utf8` and any of the [multibase encodings](https://github.com/multiformats/multibase/blob/master/multibase.csv) as implemented by the [multiformats module](https://www.npmjs.com/package/multiformats).

 #### Example